Warm-Starting Iterative Gaussian Processes for Faster Sequential Inference: Finding the Maximizing Inputs of Posterior Samples

 We start with 5000 initial points, which are spaced uniformly in the input domain.
 The objective function is computed at these initial points (with Gaussian observation noise): $y=g(\bm{x})+\epsilon$.
 These points $(\bm{x},y)$ are added to the training data.

 Then for each batch of acquisitions, 100 samples from the GP posterior distribution are drawn using pathwise conditioning.
-The input locations which maximise each posterior sample are found using the detailed method described in \autoref{appendix:parallelThompson}, and chosen to evaluate on the objective function.
-These 100 new data points are then added to the training data.
+The input locations which maximize each posterior sample are found by performing gradient ascent separately on each posterior sample starting from a few initial locations (full details in \Cref{appendix:parallelThompson}).
+These inputs are chosen for evaluation on the objective function; the 100 new objective function values are then added to the training data.

-Updating the posterior samples after adding each batch of points to the training dataset requires solving the enlarged linear systems.
-To compare the warm and cold start initialisations, we used each of them on a parallel Thompson experiment using one of 5 kernel length-scales \{0.1, 0.2, 0.3, 0.4, 0.5\} with the Mat\'ern-$\frac{3}{2}$ kernel, ensuring robustness of results across different kernels.
-We also used a signal-scale of 1.0 and a noise-scale of 0.001.
-The Mat\'ern kernel with the smoothness parameter $\nu=\frac{3}{2}$ is used for its ability to model functions with rough jump-like behaviour \citep{matern2013spatial}.
+Updating the posterior samples after adding each batch of points to the training dataset requires solving the extended linear systems.
+To compare the warm and cold-start initializations, we applied each to a parallel Thompson experiment using one of 5 kernel lengthscales \{0.1, 0.2, 0.3, 0.4, 0.5\} with the Mat\'ern-$\frac{3}{2}$ kernel, ensuring robustness of results across different kernels.
+We also used a signal variance of 1.0 and a noise-scale of 0.001.
+The Mat\'ern kernel with the smoothness parameter $\nu=\frac{3}{2}$ is used for its ability to model functions with rough jump-like behavior \citep{matern2013spatial}.

-For each of the 5 length-scales, we ran the experiment with 10 random seeds, giving 50 trials for each of the 2 initialisations, which are shown in the plots below as mean and std error.
-This is repeated for each of the 3 linear solvers and each of the 2 compute budgets to yield a total of 600 runs.
+For each of the 5 lengthscales, we ran the experiment with 10 random seeds, giving 50 trials for each of the 4 initializations with the mean and standard error over those 50 trials shown in \Cref{fig:small budget}.
+This is repeated for each of the 3 linear solvers, resulting in a total of 600 runs and a cumulative runtime of 471 GPU hours on Nvidia GeForce RTX 2080 Ti GPUs.

-\paragraph{Results} Here we highlight the result for the small compute budget.
-Complete results are given in \autoref{appendix:additional_results}.
-Shown in \autoref{fig:small budget} is the highest value found on the objective function and the normalised final residual of the posterior mean solve $\frac{\lVert \vb{H} \bm{v} - \bm{y} \rVert}{\lVert \bm{y} \rVert}$, after each batch of point acquisitions.

-\paragraph{Discussion} When operating under a limited compute budget with a constant maximum number of solver iterations, warm starting achieves smaller final residuals.
-Solver progress accumulates over multiple solvers instead of resetting after each solve.
-This gives more accurate posterior predictions which improve the ability of the optimiser to find the maximum of the objective.

-This means that in cases where a typically cold started solve gives inaccurate GP posteriors, warm starting is an effective method to maintain accurate posteriors without any additional computation.
-Even when previous linear solves have not fully converged, initialising the corresponding representer weights of the subsequent linear solves at the previous solution nonetheless places the subsequent solves closer to their final solution, resulting in smaller final residuals.

-We have produced a way to improve the accuracy of GP posterior predictions during sequential inference at no additional computational cost beyond storing the previous solution.